The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 Message API is synchronous Streaming not supported cardsV2 + Chat API patch

-Cold start is slow build() downloads Discovery Document Use build_from_document() with static file
+Slow cold start build() downloads Discovery Document Use build_from_document() with static file

-Background threads don't run CPU throttling in Cloud Functions Gen 2 --cpu=1 + --no-cpu-throttling
+Background thread doesn't run CPU throttling in Cloud Functions Gen 2 --cpu=1 + --no-cpu-throttling

 Rate limit 1 write/sec/space ThrottledPatcher (latest-wins buffer)

-Feedback button errors (triple trap) Function name in action.function / URL construction error / Wrong response format Full URL + K_SERVICE + actionResponse
+Feedback button errors (triple trap) Function name in action.function / URL assembly mistake / Wrong response format Full URL + K_SERVICE + actionResponse

-Honestly, compared to Discord bots or Slack bots, the Google Chat Bot development experience is still rough around the edges.
-There are many places where documentation hasn't caught up with the Workspace Add-ons format, and many things can only be discovered through trial and error — such as how to use different response formats (createMessageAction / actionResponse / renderActions) and the fact that a full URL is required in action.function.
+Honestly, compared to Discord Bot or Slack Bot, the Google Chat Bot development experience is still rough around the edges.
+There are many areas where the documentation hasn't caught up with the Workspace Add-ons format, and many things like the distinction between response formats (createMessageAction / actionResponse / renderActions) and the requirement for a full URL in action.function can only be discovered through trial and error.

-On the other hand, progressive updates with cardsV2 provide quite a good UX when they work.
-Users can see pipeline progress in real time, and feedback can be collected.
-For organizations using Google Workspace, I think this investment is well worth it.
+On the other hand, cardsV2 progressive updates provide quite a good UX once they work.
+Users can see the pipeline progress in real-time and feedback can be collected.
+For organizations using Google Workspace, this investment is well worth it.

 Next Steps: Migration to Cloud Tasks

-The current architecture works with background threads + --no-cpu-throttling, but when scaling to a full-fledged RAG pipeline, I'm considering migrating to Cloud Tasks.
+The current architecture works with background threads + --no-cpu-throttling, but when scaling to a full-fledged RAG pipeline, we're considering migrating to Cloud Tasks.

-Future: HTTP request → enqueue to Cloud Tasks → worker processes as separate request
+Future: HTTP request → enqueue in Cloud Tasks → worker processes as a separate request

-Migrating to Cloud Tasks offers the following benefits:
+Migrating to Cloud Tasks provides the following benefits:

 Aspect Current (background thread) Cloud Tasks

-CPU settings --cpu=1 + --no-cpu-throttling required Works with default settings
+CPU configuration --cpu=1 + --no-cpu-throttling required Works with default settings

-Concurrency Threads compete for CPU within one instance Each task runs in a separate instance
+Concurrency Threads compete for CPU within one instance Runs in separate instance per task

-On failure Fails silently, no retry Automatic retry + Dead Letter Queue
+On failure Silent failure, no retry Automatic retry + Dead Letter Queue

 Timeout Constrained by HTTP timeout Up to 30 minutes per task

-Particularly with RAG pipelines that include heavy processing like LLM calls and vector searches, resource contention under concurrent requests becomes a problem.
-With Cloud Tasks, you naturally leverage Cloud Run's autoscaling, eliminating scalability concerns.
+Especially for RAG pipelines with heavy operations like LLM calls and vector searches, resource contention under concurrent requests becomes a problem.
+Cloud Tasks naturally leverages Cloud Run's autoscaling, eliminating scalability concerns.

-Note that the Discovery Document (chat_discovery.json) is a static file bundled in the container image, so it's available as-is in worker instances launched from the same deployment, requiring no additional configuration.
+Note that the Discovery Document (chat_discovery.json) is a static file bundled in the container image, so it can be used as-is in worker instances started from the same deployment, requiring no additional configuration.

 References